-Clovis Community College is the newest college in the State Center Community College District - one of the state's largest community college districts, serving over 63,000 students.
-Together with the other two colleges in the District, Fresno City and Reedley, we provide a range of programs for our diverse student populations and in support of workforce and economic development for the central valley.
+Clovis Community College is one of the newest colleges in the State Center Community College District - one of the state's largest community college districts, serving over 50,000 students.
+Together with the other two colleges in the district, Fresno City and Reedley, we provide a range of programs for our diverse student populations and in support of workforce and economic development for the central valley.